New York Enacts Cumulative Impacts Bill

 In 2021, the EPA found that across the U.S. Black, Indigenous, and communities of color experience higher than normal rates of toxic air pollution.
 Cumulative impacts are the combined, incremental effects of human activity which may be insignificant alone but accumulate over time and result in the degradation of public health and the environment.
 Communities facing environmental injustices are more susceptible to cumulative impacts.
-Other states considering legislation to address cumulative impacts are California, Rhode Island, and Illinois.
+Other states that recently considered legislation to address cumulative impacts are California, Rhode Island, and Illinois.

-If signed by the Governor, New York is poised to ensure environmental justice for millions of residents across the state.
+With S8830 enacted, New York is poised to ensure environmental justice for millions of residents across the state.